OmarWaleed41/Lively-Spotify-Wallpaper/README.md

 and you're basically good to go add the index.html to Lively using the `+` button and run `the run_serv.bat` file. enjoy ❤ .

+also if you don't like the font you can just add your desired font in the fonts folder and change the path in the `styles.css` script